raphaelsty/kgsearch/README.md

 The query `france;germany;china` will be divided into three subqueries `france`, `germany`, and `china` to visualize the interactions between the entities of our choice.

-The "`Top K` field allows selecting the number of candidate entities retrieved by the search engine (1 by default).
+The `top K` field allows selecting the number of candidate entities retrieved by the search engine (1 by default).

-The `Neighbours` field selects the number of neighbors to be displayed (1 by default).
+The `neighbours` field selects the number of neighbors to be displayed (1 by default).

 ## 🤖 Custom KG